josephhilby/FreshlyGround/docs/syntax_rules.md

 >- `[ … ]` = optional (zero or one)
 >- `|` = alternative
 >- Keywords (`"LET"`, `"DEF"`, etc.) are case-sensitive

+The secondary expression definition with the member access (".") is meant to mimic member access and method invocation on a receiver.
+It is modeling static member lookup on a nominal type:
+- object.field means: evaluate object to some type T, then look in T’s scope for a variable named field.
+- object.method(a, b) means: evaluate object to type T, then look in T’s scope for a function named method with arity 2 (and internally it’s stored with arity 3 because of the implicit receiver/this).